 Overall, I was blown away by the positive reactions we got from the teams — they truly wanted to create the best listing for their offering but many had no idea how to update or change their content before, and all appreciated the reminder to give their listing a refresh.

 Finally, we also gave the catalog a visual refresh, updating the cards to accommodate another line of text, improving the appearance of the search bar, and making the page completely responsive.

-Across the board, the conversion funnels were either unaffected or improved from our shortened list of categories, in keeping with our hypothesis.
-A few products even saw statistically significant improvement.
+Across the board, the conversion funnels were either unaffected or improved from our shortened list of categories.
 Additionally, several of the product teams who updated their content to comply with our guidelines have seen improved traffic and conversion.